TankAndDozer/AmazonSumerian-multiple-scenes/README.md

-# AmazonSumerian-multiple-scenes
+# Amazon Sumerian Multiple Scenes
-A simple way to transition between multiple "scenes" within the same project.
+A simple way to transition from one "scene" to the next within the same project.

+## Assumptions